Strands provide a simple and correct model for wave functions.

 Qubits

 Strands also visualize qubits.
-The preprint shows the details.
+The preprint introduces the topic.

-In fact, strands provide a way to visualize the statement by Zizzi about nature: it from qubit.
-Everything arises from the strand model of qubits.
+Strands provide a way to visualize the statement by Zizzi about nature: it from qubit.
+Indeed, everything arises from qubits; more precisely, everything arises from crossing switches of strands.

 Top